cambridge-cares/TheWorldAvatar/Agents/SewageAgent/README.md

 The next section explains the requirements to run the agent.

 ### Requirements
-It is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
-These can run on the same machine or need to be accessible from the host machine via a fixed URL.
+It is required to have access to a knowledge graph SPARQL endpoint.
+It can run on the same machine or need to be accessible from the host machine via a fixed URL.

 This can be either in form of a Docker container or natively running on a machine.
 It is not in the scope of this README to explain the set-up of a knowledge graph triple store.